Student loan overpayments

 - Making a mistake while filling in the student loan section of the HM Revenue & Customs (HMRC) starter checklist form.
 If you entered the wrong information here, your employer may have recorded you as being on the wrong plan.

 While it's less common, this can work the other way round too.
-The SLC told us that in 2019/20 some 30,224 borrowers who are actually on a Plan 1 loan were on a Plan 2 repayment plan instead.
+The SLC told us that in 2019/20 some 30,224 borrowers who had a Plan 1 loan were on a Plan 2 repayment plan.
 That means they had a higher repayment threshold than they were supposed to – and so will have underpaid their loan.

 If you're in this situation and it later becomes clear to HMRC and the SLC that you're on the wrong plan, the good news is you won't have to make up any historic underpayments.
 However, you will have Plan 1 deductions taken in future.